djsall/web-2/README.md

   use ```<web_address_of_app>/login``` and ```<web_address_of_app>/register```)
 - after signing up and logging in, you will be greeted with a chart ob the user level dashboard, which shows the distribution of users and administrators in the system using chart.js (7)
+- also on this dashboard, you can search the pastries stored in the database.
+(6, 3)